SheetJS/sheetjs/docbits/81_writeopts.md

 - Due to a bug in the program, some features like "Text to Columns" will crash Excel on worksheets where error conditions are ignored.
 The writer will mark files to ignore the error by default.
 Set `ignoreEC` to `false` to suppress.
+- Due to the size of the data, the NUMBERS data is not included by default.
+The included `xlsx.zahl.js` and `xlsx.zahl.mjs` scripts include the data.

 ### Supported Output Formats